 Today, Canva and Adobe Express have become the gold standard for creating presentations with a global audience online.

-And while these tools offer plenty of templates and customization options to make creating presentations easy, none of them prioritizes accessibility.
+And while these tools offer plenty of presentations templates and customization options to make creating presentations easy, none of them prioritizes accessibility.

 This means presentations made on Canva exclude people with visual impairments or other disabilities because the design does not focus on their needs.